metamatik/django-notification/docs/usage.rst

    type.
  * ``extra_content`` is a dictionary to add custom context entries to the template used to render to notification.
 This is optional.
+ * ``attachments`` is a list of files to attach to the notification email.
+   This is optional.

 ``send_now`` vs. ``queue`` vs. ``send``
 ---------------------------------------